tobiasschoch/wbacon/inst/paper/paper.md

 # The BACON algorithms
 Technically, the BACON algorithms consist of the application of series of simple statistical estimation methods such as coordinate-wise means/medians, covariance matrix, Mahalanobis distances, or least squares regression on subsets of the data.
 The algorithms start from an initial small subset of non-outlying ("good") data and keep adding those observations to the subset whose distances (or discrepancies in the case of the regression algorithm) are smaller than a predefined threshold value.
 The algorithms terminate if the subset cannot be increased further.
 The observations not in the final subset are nominated as outliers.
 We follow @billoretal2000 and use the term "nomination" of outliers instead of "detection" to emphasize that the algorithms should not go beyond nominating observations as potential outliers.
 It is left to the analyst to finally label outlying observations as such.

 The BACON algorithm for multivariate outlier nomination can be initialized in two ways: version "V1" or "V2" [see @billoretal2000].
 In version V2, the algorithm is started from the coordinate-wise median.
-As a consequence, the resulting estimators of location and scatter are robust [the breakdown point[^1] is approximately 40\%, @billoretal2000] but not affine equivariant estimators of the population location and scatter.
+As a consequence, the resulting estimators of location and scatter are robust, i.e., the breakdown point[^1] is approximately 40\% [@billoretal2000], but the estimators are not affine equivariant estimators of the population location and scatter.
 However, @billoretal2000 show that the estimators are *nearly* affine equivariant.

 [^1]: Intuitively, the breakdown point of an estimator is the proportion of outliers an estimator can handle before giving a arbitrary or meaningless result (e.g., arbitrarily large estimate).
 See @maronnaetal2018 for a rigorous definition.